phnchauu/MIS-311/README.md

 <img width="666" height="508" alt="chart 2" src="https://github.com/user-attachments/assets/8f90852e-69da-4347-9afc-4ddacce98143" />

-**Insight 2**: Member customers made more purchases compared to normal customers.
+**Insight 2**: Member customers made more purchases compared to Normal customers.
 This suggests that membership programs may help increase customer loyalty and encourage customers to shop more frequently.

 In conclusion, the analysis helped identify important sales patterns and customer behaviour.
-Fruits were the best-selling product category, while member customers contributed more purchases than normal customers.
+Fruits were the best-selling product category, while member customers contributed more purchases than Normal customers.
 These findings can help the supermarket improve sales strategies and customer service in the future.

-Author
+*Author
-Phan Ngọc Châu
+Phan Ngọc Châu*